nginxinc/nginx-basics-workshops/lab2/readme.md

 <br/>

 Now that you can see and control NGINX, a review of the configuration details is required.
-There are many things to understand about how to configure NGINX, you learn this step by step from top to bottom.
+There are many things to understand about how to configure NGINX, you will learn this step by step from top to bottom.

 NGINX Configurations are made up from 4 common elements: